chaitanyadjx/InGARSS2026/README.md

 6. Registration Page
 ## Issues of project

 1. Pictures need to be updated.
+2. Content and Design review pending.

 ## Preview